kobiton/samples/src/test/console/benchmark/README.md

 - /console/benchmark/app_benchmark_result.csv file will be created in benchmark folder for app sessions

 - Known issue `502 Bad Gateway` if run more than 5 parallel auto sessions (should limit total session less than 5 by using '--number' option)

+- The result file will be overwrited for each running test